Cyber4All/terraform-cyber4all-catalog/modules/ecs-cluster/README.md

 ### <a name="input_block_device_mappings"></a> [block\_device\_mappings](#input\_block\_device\_mappings)

-Description: Specify volumes to attach to the instance besides the volumes specified by the AMI
+Description: Specify volumes to attach to the instance besides the volumes specified by the AMI.

 Type: `list(any)`